ma-0W/my-scripts-repo/README.md

 ---

 ### 5. **Security Log Alert System** (`logAlert.py`)
-This script analyzes log files and sends real-time alerts when critical or suspicious events are detected.
+This script analyses log files and sends real-time alerts when critical or suspicious events are detected.

 - Desktop notifications for critical security logs
 - Saves alerts in `alerts.log` for review